UKHO/devops-pipelinetemplates/snyk/README.md

       organization: $(organization)
 ```

-or if you wish to just add individual steps to your pipeline
+or if you wish to just add individual scan steps to your pipeline you can add them as follows.
+Please note that you will need to import the `snyk-cli-download.yml` template before importing any scan templates.
+This does not require any parameters.

 ```yaml
 steps: